recro-lataille/field-notes/docs/troubleshooting/janitor_when_to_use.md

   - **"Incomplete uninstall of package [{package_name}] due to Mesos unavailability"**

-**additional check**
+**additional checks**
-The service may be inactive and will not be shown in the DC/OS UI, but you can find it by using this CLI command:
+* The service may be inactive and will not be shown in the DC/OS UI, but you can find it by using this CLI command:
-   -- dcos service --inactive
+   - -- dcos service --inactive
-Reservations on a slave for a completed service not successfully removed
+* Reservations on a slave for a completed service not successfully removed
     - run status.py script and search for the framework in question -https://github.com/justinrlee/dcos-toys/blob/master/dcos-status/status.py